masmangan/ideal-guide/gs-antlr-codespaces.md

-# Getting Started with ANTLR v4, using GitHub CodeSpaces, and Java
+# Getting Started with ANTLR v4 using GitHub CodeSpaces and Java

-If you are using Java as your programming language of choice to develop lexers and parsers, this guide may help you.
+If you are using Java as your programming language of choice to develop lexers and parsers, this guide is for you.

-Cloud based computing is a platform that let you setup and configure a computer somewhere on the cloud.
+Cloud based computing is a platform that lets you setup and configure a virtual computer in the cloud.
-In this guide, we chose GitHub Codespaces.
+In this guide, we will use GitHub Codespaces.
-You will need a GitHub account in order to continue (link here).
-Check if you are eligible to GitHub for Education (link here).
+You will need a GitHub account ito proceed (link here).
+Also, check if you are eligible for GitHub for Education (link here).

-ANTLR and GitHub CodeSpaces support some programming languages out of the box, like C, C++, or Python.
+ANTLR and GitHub CodeSpaces support some programming languages out of the box, including C, C++, Python, and Java.
-In this guide, we chose Java, mostly because it is a language that many students are familiar with.
+In this guide, we have chosen Java, primarily because many students are familiar with it.

 ## Getting started with a GitHub CodeSpaces area